singnet/dev-portal/docs/ai-developers/troubleshooting.md

 **Note**: manually configure the path to refer to this binary.

 ### When there is proto change?
 Ensure that you re deploy the service with the latest proto
 ```
 snet service metadata-init --metadata-file $MD_FILE `pwd`/$YOURGITREPONAME/$PATHFORSERVICESPEC "$DISPLAYNAME" --encoding proto --service-type grpc --group-name default_group
 ```
-Also make sure , your stubs are updated on the Dapp Components
+Also make sure  your stubs are updated on the Dapp Components

 # DAPP

 ### My Service is not visible on Dapp
-- Ensure whether the service has been published on the network you are testing?
+- Ensure the services have been published on the network for testing?

     If the service has been published successfully, then approach the channel ##services-integration to curate the service.

     After curation, the service becomes available on Dapp

-- Keep the below links handy
+- Keep the below links for reference

     Dapp for Ropsten: http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/